 The amount of debt you’re carrying is 30% of your credit score—the second biggest factor after payment history—so your credit card balance obviously impacts your credit score.
 Having high balances can hurt your credit score because it raises your credit utilization—the ratio of your credit card balance to your credit limit.

 Some people, however, believe that carrying a balance is necessary to build a good credit score.
 Others have concerns that a zero balance can harm their credit scores.
-It’s not true—a zero balance won’t bring down your credit score, unless however, you have a zero balance because you haven’t been using your credit card.
+Fortunately, it’s not true—a zero balance won’t bring down your credit score unless you have a zero balance because you haven’t been using your credit card.
 In that case, the credit card issuer may stop sending credit report updates for that account and may even close the credit card, both of which can affect your credit score.

 Zero Balance and Your Credit Report

-Having a zero balance on your credit card doesn’t mean that the zero balance will show up on your credit report — or that the zero balance will be used to calculate your credit score.
-Here’s why: your credit card details are reported at various times throughout the month (usually on the account statement closing date) and could be reported on a day that your credit card balance is not $0.
-For example, if you make a purchase $100 on the 5th of the month and pay it in full on the 17th of the month, but your credit report was updated on the 12th of the month, your credit report won't show a $0 balance.
+Having a zero balance on your credit card doesn’t mean that the zero balance will show up on your credit report or that the zero balance will be used to calculate your credit score.
+Here’s why: your credit card details are reported at various times throughout the calendar month (usually on the account statement closing date).
+Because of this, your credit card balance might not be $0 on the day your credit card issuer reports to the credit bureaus, depending on whether you've used your credit card after you paid the full balance.

 Unless your balance is always zero, your credit report will probably show balance higher than what you're currently carrying.

-Getting the Balance You Want to Report
+Getting the Balance You Want To Report

-If you’re applying for a major loan soon and want to improve your chances of being approved, make a large lump sum payment to your credit card balances down and don’t make any additional purchases for a few weeks.
+If you’re applying for a major loan soon and want to reduce your balances to improve your chances of being approved, make a large lump sum payment to your credit card and don’t make any additional purchases for a few weeks.
 That way, you can be sure a low (or zero) balance shows up on your credit report and is reflected in your credit score.